yuviscor/heimdall/README.md

 - Named after Heimdall, the Norse god who watches over the Bifröst bridge
 - Built with Go for performance and reliability
-- Telegram Bot API, Discord Webhooks, and Slack API for instant notifications
+- Telegram Bot API, Discord Webhooks, Slack API, and custom webhooks for instant notifications
 - Rich message formatting with emojis, timestamps, and structured information

 ---